dimathperera/Live_Sessions_On_Youtube/README.md

 ## 📚 Curriculum Structure

-This repository is organized into two main chapters.
+This repository is organized into chapters.

 ### Chapter 1: Introduction to Networking for Hacking
 *A deep dive into the fundamentals required to understand network traffic, addressing, and protocols.*